 - The FOV offset angle (separation to pointing position) THETA doesn't depend on the orientation.
-So in this spec, often simply THETA is used, and that is equal to FOV\ALTAZ\THETA and FOV\RADEC\THETA. - The other FOV coordinates depend on the alignment and orientation of a second coordinate systems (OTHER, either ALTAZ or RADEC). - FOV PHI is counterclockwise from OTHER north, i.e. PHI=0 deg pointing to OTHER LAT, and PHI=270 deg pointing to OTHER LON - FOV LON should increase with decreasing OTHER LON - FOV LAT should increase with increasing OTHER LAT
+So in this spec, often simply THETA is used, and that is equal to FOV_ALTAZ_THETA and FOV_RADEC_THETA. - The other FOV coordinates depend on the alignment and orientation of a second coordinate systems (OTHER, either ALTAZ or RADEC). - FOV PHI is counterclockwise from OTHER north, i.e. PHI=0 deg pointing to OTHER LAT, and PHI=270 deg pointing to OTHER LON - FOV LON should increase with decreasing OTHER LON - FOV LAT should increase with increasing OTHER LAT

 In the events table, the column names DETX and DETY are sometimes used.
 This originates from the OGIP event list standard, which uses these names for "detector coordinates".
-Given that IACTs don't have a detector chip (or at least the FOV coordinates used in high-level analysis are different from the IACT camera coordinate detectors), it wasn't clear what to put, both (DETX, DETY) = (FOV\ALTAZ\LON, FOV\ALTAZ\LAT) and (DETX, DETY) = (FOV\RADEC\LON, FOV\RADEC\LAT) and very early on even TAN projections were used.
+Given that IACTs don't have a detector chip (or at least the FOV coordinates used in high-level analysis are different from the IACT camera coordinate detectors), the definition is not unambiguous, both (DETX, DETY) = (FOV_ALTAZ_LON, FOV_ALTAZ_LAT) and (DETX, DETY) = (FOV_RADEC_LON, FOV_RADEC_LAT) have been used.